PowerMops/powermops-site/src/routes/pmops/Classes-3.md

 The StdGet: and StdPut: methods give easy access to the Macintosh Standard File Package.
-This code is called by most applications when the user needs to select a file to open, or a &ldquo;Save As&rdquo; name.
+This code is called by most applications when the user needs to select a file to open, or a "Save As" name.
 StdGet: and StdPut: set up and execute the various calls to the package manager.
 StdGet: calls SFGetFile, which displays the familiar scrollable list of files to open within a rectangle, and returns with a boolean on